CL-123-abc/tt_um_stochastic_addmultiply_CL123abc/docs/info.md

 ## How to test
-Input 2 repeating streams of 9 bits (+1 bit buffer) that represent the numbers to be multiplied/added and read the serial output result, which is also 9bits (+1 bit buffer).
+Input 2 repeating streams of 9 bits (+1 bit buffer) that represent the numbers to be multiplied/added.
 The self multiplier only processes input from the 1st stream.
+Read the serial output result, which is also 9bits (+1 bit buffer).

 ## External hardware
 ADALM2000